-As this was a piece of course work we were given a list of requirement the app need to have.
+As this was a piece of coursework we were given a list of requirement the app needs to have.
 So before I started to design or code the app I sat down and made a list of all the requirements.

 - The first is to display all the ice-creams available.

 - The second is a calculation on any ice creams bought, based on the type of ice cream and the quantities.
 The price is calculated per item and includes a 10% discount for customers who have a membership card.

 - And lastly, the app should display a summary at the end of each day.
 The summary should also be written to some form of data storage.
 The summary must contain –